mrd0ll4r/nhexport/README.md

 It exports either the payment history (set `-payment`), or the history of hashrates and unpaid balances per algorithm (default).

-This will print out CSV (including headers) to Stdout, so you can redirect it easily.
+This will print out CSV (including headers) to a file named `FROM-TO-ADDR-MODE.csv`.
-All errors are printed to Stderr.

 ## Installation